tinkerbell/tink/docs/writing-workflow.md

       - /statedir:/statedir
 ```

-Notice how `worker` is set to the MAC address we had defined in the target.
+Notice how `worker` is set to the MAC address we had defined in the input while creating a workflow.